cladmi/openvpn-netns/README.md

 Openvpn-netns
 =============

-Run openvpn inside a network namespace so it can be used only by some applications.
+Run openvpn to configure network inside a network namespace so it can be used only by some applications.

+The idea is that openvpn is run on the host, but puts the tun interface `up` inside the network namespace.
+The ip configuration will also be done in the namespace.
+For the dns, edit the the network namespace resolv.conf file stored in `/etc/netns/NAMESPACENAME/resolv.conf`.

 I wrote this version after reading [pekman/openvpn-netns](https://github.com/pekman/openvpn-netns)